Pine Timber Properties: Strength, Workability & Applications for DIY and Professional Projects

 DIY Scenario: Pine Fence Build

 Emily constructed a 20-ft garden fence using treated pine posts and boards.
-By measuring spacing carefully, pre-drilling nails, and sealing exposed edges, the fence remained straight, durable, and visually pleasing for over 5 years.
+By measuring spacing carefully, pre-drilling for fasteners near board ends, and sealing exposed edges with a clear preservative, the fence remained straight, durable, and visually pleasing for over 5 years — even through wet winters.
+She noted that setting posts in gravel rather than concrete helped drainage around the post bases.

 Professional Scenario: Pine Roof Trusses